 Get off the tourist trail with an overland adventure through Thailand’s Isaan province.
 Travel from Bangkok to Sukhothai, and all places in between.
 Marvel at prehistoric wall paintings, come face-to-face with Asian elephants, see awe-inspiring temples and be enchanted by the rich culture of the Isaan people.

-Depart Bangkok by car, driving north to Ayutthaya to visit the highlights of the historical parks of this once-glorious capital city.
+Depart Bangkok by car, driving north to Ayutthaya to visit the highlights of the historical park.
 Lunch is enjoyed at a local restaurant before continuing the journey to Korat in the afternoon.
-A visit is paid to Prasat Hin Phimai en route, the largest sandstone Khmer temple complex in Thailand dating back to the Angkorian period when the Khmer empire stretched across the kingdom.
+En route, visit Prasat Hin Phimai, the largest sandstone Khmer temple complex in Thailand, dating back to the Angkorian period when the Khmer Empire stretched across the kingdom.
 The sanctuary has been magnificently restored, and the renovated ruins have been preserved as a National Historical Park.
-Proceed to the hotel for check-in.

 Inclusions: